Am I Showing Signs of Ketamine Addiction? Questions to Ask

 Ketamine has become a popular drug within the nightclub/party scene, which makes older teens and young adults most susceptible to the more harmful effects of this drug.
 As one of several hallucinogen-type drugs, ketamine produces dissociative effects essentially sever body and brain communications, leaving the mind to create a world of its own.
-If you’ve been abusing ketamine, call our helpline at 800-601-3889mfor treatment placement.
+If you’ve been abusing ketamine, call our helpline at 800-601-3889 (Who Answers?) for treatment placement.

 Hallucinogen drugs as a group carry a low potential for abuse and addiction which can easily draw unsuspecting recreational users to drugs like ketamine.
 Ketamine actually carries an incredibly high risk for addiction, unlike other hallucinogens.